-The closure system of the Scott Freeguide is nearly the most elaborate of any we assessed.
+The closure system of the Scott Freeguide is elaborate.
 First, the liner closes with a proprietary BOA closure.
 BOA is a knob and cable system that tightens down on your instep.
 The lower and mid cuff of the Scott closes with regular levers.
-The top closes with one wide velcro strap tightened with a camming buckle.
+The top closes with one wide Velcro strap tightened with a camming buckle.
 The ski/walk mode lever is an old-school, internal affair.
-Scarpa's F1 LT award winner and new additions from Fischer and Dalbello are all similar: BOA lower shell closure and upper buckle.
+Scarpa's F1 LT award winner and new additions from Fischer, Dynafit, and Dalbello are all similar: BOA lower shell closure and upper buckle.

 Buckles that stick out are more vulnerable to disengagement or damage while skiing or walking.
 We especially like that Tecnica has turned the lowest buckle of the Zero G Pro around 180 degrees.
 In this configuration, it is less likely to be flipped open or snag on rocks and brush while walking.

-Most of your backcountry ski day will be spent going uphill.
-Another good portion is downhill.
-Many people love these things, and the love of one or both of these things is what draws people to backcountry skiing and ski mountaineering.
+Most of your backcountry ski day will be spent going uphill, less time downhill.
+The love of one or both of these things is what draws people to backcountry skiing and ski mountaineering.
 Another large chunk of your day is spent transitioning between the two.
-That isn't nearly as fun.
+That isn't nearly as much fun.
 Therefore, it is nice when equipment makes it easy to get through the transitions without much drama.
 Your boots will have two distinctly different modes, and switching those modes involves buckles and adjustments.
 The best transitioning boots make this process easy.

-The Dalbello Quantum Asolo is the fastest boot to transition.
+The Dalbello Quantum Asolo, Atomic Backland Ultimate, and Dynafit Mezzalama are the fastest boots to transition.
 All that is required to switch modes is one lever accessible without moving your pant cuffs.
-The Dynafit Hoji should be as simple, but the walking articulation in "fast change mode" is significantly limited.
+The Dynafit Hoji and Radical should be as simple, but the walking articulation in "fast change mode" is significantly limited.
 The Dynafit TLT8 changes between modes with an upper buckle and a cam-lock power strap.
 The award-winning Scarpa F1 LT can be stripped of its power strap with minimal detriment.
 So modified, the F1 can transition with a main buckle flip and a rear lever snap.
 However, like the Hoji boots, this streamlined transition yields a touring mode that isn't as efficient as it could be.
-We found it best to add a third step and loosen the main cuff velcro strap on the F1 for most transitions.
+We found it best to add a third step and loosen the main cuff Velcro strap on the F1 for most transitions.
 The Fischer Travers CS transitions between full lock and full tour mode with a cuff buckle and a rear lever.

 Narrow your choice of boot first by your chosen application and preferred position on the "spectrum" of touring boots.
 Be real about what you'll do in the boots.
 Backcountry skiing is way more uphill time than downhill time.
 Further, good ski technique and slowed ski pace combine to allow enjoyment with less supportive boots.
-Both these things combine to push people toward lighter boots if you let yourself be pushed that way.
+Both these things combine to push people toward lighter boots.
 Once you've narrowed down to a sub-category, then obsess on fit.
 Get your feet in as many boots as you can, and then work with a pro to get your fit fine-tuned.

 — Jediah Porter